Christmas Table with White Ceramic Village

 I have provided sources below for your convenience.
 Please note that this post contains some affiliate links and I will receive a small commission if you make a purchase after clicking my links at no additional cost to you.

 - White Ceramic Houses – Target (new style this year!)
-Also, these galvanized houses are so cute too!
+Also, these black metal houses are so cute too!
 (And of course remember to check out the Dollar Spot area on your next visit).
 Crate and Barrel has a nice variety too.

 - Placemats – (Homegoods) but I think I like these black and white striped placemats even better!
 And these striped placemats with more black could work too!